NovaStarFox/WinTaskbarKill/README.md

 Now do win+R and imput "shell:startup"

-Create a new shortcut in the folder and imput:
+Create a new shortcut in the folder and imput in Target:

 	powershell.exe -ExecutionPolicy Bypass -File "C:\HideTaskbar\HideTaskbar.ps1"